S

 These cranes are well known for their loud, trumpeting calls.
 They have a unique windpipe that makes this sort of call possible.
 Mated pairs will call in unison to help them stay together and communicate.
 Often, these pairs are known for singing “duets” as well.

 These cranes have pretty long wingspans at around 5 feet 5 inches to 7 feet 7 inches.
 Of course, larger birds will have larger wingspans.
-These birds are extremely prone to soaring – not flapping.
+These birds are extremely prone to soaring, not flapping.
 They fly similarly to hawks and eagles.
 They expend little energy for this reason.
-Migratory flocks often contain hundreds of birds, and they can create clear outlines of the wind currents they are riding.
+Migratory flocks often contain hundreds of birds, and their formations can reveal the wind currents they are riding.

 Behaviors